-SECTION 4 Until your membership ends, you must keep getting your drugs through our plan
+SECTION 4 Until your membership ends, you must keep getting your drugs through our plan coverage begins.)
+During this time, you must continue to get your prescription drugs through this plan.

 Section 4.1 Until your membership ends, you are still a member of our Part D plan